stasoption/SwipeDragDropList/README.md

 # How to use:
 **First**<br />
-SwipeDragDropList uses the code from this library: [daimajia/AndroidSwipeLayout](https://github.com/daimajia/AndroidSwipeLayout/)
+SwipeDragDropList uses the code from this library: [AndroidSwipeLayout](https://github.com/daimajia/AndroidSwipeLayout/) <br />
-Еhus, the XML file of the item for recyclerView, must have : #SwipeLayout as the main element. in the BottomView and the SurfaceView of the SwipeLayout you should to add a code you needed:
+Еhus, the XML file of the item for recyclerView, must have : **SwipeLayout** as the main element. in the BottomView and the SurfaceView of the SwipeLayout you should to add a code you needed:

 ```